ugo-nzongani/Adjustable-depth-quantum-circuit-for-diagonal-unitary-and-QSP/README.md

 The notebook diagonal_unitary_example presents the implementation of a diagonal unitary using a Walsh series approximation.

-The notebook diagonal_non_unitary_and_quantum_state_preparation_example presents the block-encoding of a non-unitary diagonal operator and its application: Quantum State Preparation.
+The notebook diagonal_non_unitary_and_quantum_state_preparation_example presents the block-encoding of a non-unitary diagonal operator and its application to Quantum State Preparation.